Preki

 Predrag Radosavljević (Предраг Радосављевић; born June 24, 1963), better known by the nickname Preki (/ˈprɛki/), is a former soccer player and coach.
 He is currently an assistant coach with Seattle Sounders FC in Major League Soccer (MLS).
 He previously coached Sacramento Republic FC and Saint Louis FC in the United Soccer League and coached in MLS with Toronto FC and Chivas USA.
 Born in Yugoslavia, he represented the United States national team.

 He played indoor soccer in the United States for over a decade, being considered among the best indoor players of all time.
 During his playing football career, he played for English clubs Everton and Portsmouth, and was an 'MLS original' upon the formation of MLS in 1996, playing for the Kansas City Wizards (now known as Sporting Kansas City) and Miami Fusion.
-He is the only two-time winner of the MLS MVP award, now known as the Landon Donovan MVP Award, and represented the United States at the 1998 FIFA World Cup.
+He was the only two-time winner of the MLS MVP award, now known as the Landon Donovan MVP Award, until Lionel Messi achieved the feat in 2025 after also winning in 2024.
+He represented the United States at the 1998 FIFA World Cup.
 He was elected to the American National Soccer Hall of Fame in 2010.

 In 2015 Preki left his managing role at Sacramento Republic FC by mutual consent.
 It was thought that he had landed the Leicester City FC job, but it was given to Claudio Ranieri.